andyatkinson/presentations/railsconf2025/10_mistakes.md

 - Use all available constraints for data consistency, integrity, quality (CORE: *constraint-driven*<sup><a href="#footnote-3-2">17</a></sup>)
 - Create matching DB constraints for code validation.
 Match PK/FK types.
 Use *database_consistency* gem.<sup><a href="#footnote-3-3">18</a></sup>
 - Normalize by default.
+Eliminate duplication.
 Design for today, but anticipate growth in data and query volume.
-- Use denormalization sometimes, for example with multi-tenancy.
+- Use denormalization sometimes, for example tenant identifier columns

 ---
 <style scoped>